Pseudomonas syringae: P. s. pv. actinidiae

 Mesarich et al. 2017 provides several libraries for transposon insertion sequencing of mutants of P. s. a.

 The kiwifruit industry in New Zealand has suffered catastrophic losses since their first known outbreak in 2007 from P. syringae pv. actinidiae.
 New Zealand is second to Italy in the total volume of kiwifruit exports making an annual revenue of $NZ 1 billion, making it the most economically valuable export in the country.
 In 2014 the loss of exports alone was as high as NZ$930 million.
 Growers had to pay for treatments, and removal of infected vines along with suffering the loss of capital value in their orchards.
 For some, the orchard values went from NZ$450,000/ha to $70,000/ha after the outbreak, which is the price of bare land.
 The total loss of equity for the country of New Zealand was as high as NZ$2 billion.

-Between 2010 and 2012 over 2000 ha of Italian kiwi orchards either were killed by P. syringae pv. actinidiae or were killed to contain the disease.
+Between 2010 and 2012 over 2000 ha of Italian kiwifruit orchards either were killed by P. syringae pv. actinidiae or were killed to contain the disease.
 The financial consequences for growers and their suppliers were severe, as were the economic consequences more widely.